hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/REST_EXERCISES.md

 ## First api

 The server's hostname is `module5.ml`

 The server is running on tcp port `80` (standard http port)

-On the module server, I have a number of endpoints for managing resources that relate to careers in code.
+On the module5.ml server, I have a number of endpoints for managing resources that relate to careers in code.
 There are students and assignment.
 Assignments is a nested resource inside of students.

 The students resource has three fields: